Australian Lebanese Foundation

-The Australian Lebanese Foundaton is honoured to be hosting Patriarch Rai as the guest of honour at a reception celebrating the 10th Anniversary of the ALF.
+The Australian Lebanese Foundaton is honoured to be hosting Patriarch Rai as the guest of honour at a reception celebrating the 10th Anniversary of the ALF on 5th November.
 This will be the only privately sponsored event during His Beatitude's time in Sydney.

 Please contact us if you would like to be notified of details of the event once released.